ccs-amsterdam/middlecat/README.md

 There are three main parameters/settings to set:

 - **client_id**.
-The client ID is free to choose, and will be the name of the application shown to the user in the authentication flow.
-Since we support third-party clients, it is up to the user to determine whether they trust the authentication request (though we'll add ways for servers to indicate trusted clients).
+The name of the application that is shown to the user in the authentication flow.
+If session_type is browser (the default) then this will automatically be set to the URL from which the request is made.
 - **pkce**.
 MiddleCat requires using PKCE with the (standard) base64url encoded sha256 hash. httr2 supports this out of the box.
 - **resource**.
 The call to auth_url should include the 'resource' parameter, which should be the URL of the AmCAT server.
-  **refresh = "static"**.
+- **refresh = "static"** (optional).
 This disables refresh token rotation, which does not yet seem to be supported by httr2.
+- **session_type** (optional).
+Specify whether this is an "api_key" or "browser" session.

 ```
 client_id = 'Some R package'